Skip to main content

 Opens a chat widget in the browser and talks to the bot.

-Our bot is Beans, the support assistant for a fictional roaster.
-The whole app is two files.
+Our bot is Beans, the support agent for a fictional roaster.
+The whole agent is three files.

 app/CLAUDE.md